vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/IOCs.md

 /api/file/stat
 ```

 **Detection Opportunity**: These endpoints are unauthenticated.
-Any HTTP requests to these paths on VMware ESX or vCenter systems indicate active BRICKSTORM infection.
-Monitor web server access logs for requests matching `/api/file/*` patterns.
-Since legitimate VMware services do not expose these endpoints, any match is a high-confidence indicator.
+A service responding on these paths on VMware ESX or vCenter is a high-confidence indicator of active BRICKSTORM infection; an inbound request alone (for example, an external scanner probing) does not prove infection.
+Monitor web server access logs for requests matching `/api/file/*` patterns and investigate any request activity.
+Legitimate VMware services do not expose these endpoints.

 The .NET AOT variant uses a different WebSocket endpoint for C2 communication: `/rest/apisession`.
 Monitor for connections to this path from VMware management infrastructure.